borntofrappe/game-development/03 Match Three/Match Three — Assignment/README.md

 end
 ```

-Regardless of the outcome, be sure to swap the tiles back, by repeating the first line.
+Regardless of the outcome, be sure to swap the tiles back by repeating the first line.
 If there is a match, exit the function by returning `true`.
 This means there is a match and the game can continue its normal function.

 ```lua
 -- swap